 - Don't go in the basement.
 Visions of Hell don't start in the clouds; things that haunt are usually in the basement.

 - Ditto the attic.
 It's dark.
 It's musty and it's usually a place of cobwebs and secrets.
 In a haunted house, secrets are never good.

 - Don't ever answer the phone.
 You've not made any calls and you haven't given anyone the number, so it's not for you.
+Besides, you have your cell phone and a landline phone in someone else's house can only lead to bad things.
 In truth, answering the phone can lead to screams and running and any number of things that scare you and, consequently, make you hurt yourself.

 - Don't leave the TV on if all you see on every station is snow.
-Most modern TV's don't even produce snow, so that is not a good sign.
-Can you say The Ring?Turn the TV off immediately!
+Most modern TV's don't even produce snow, so snow is not a good sign.
+Can you say, The Ring?Turn the TV off immediately!